Chetan0000/Ping/README.md

 ## MERN Stack Chat Application

 This is a real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-It provides users with a seamless and interactive chatting experience.
+It provides users with a seamless and interactive chatting experience. visit the app/web : https://ping-r7s3.onrender.com

 **Features:**